ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 **Returned value**

-A value without any heading and trailing whitespaces.
+A value without any leading and trailing whitespaces.

 Type: `String`.